f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 You can capture traffic for a specific interface using the **interface** keyword in the **tcpdump** command.
 You specify the interface using the following syntax: **<port>.<subport>**.
-If you do not supply the interface keyword, or if you specify **0.0** for the interface, no interface filtering occurs and the command captures all interfaces.
+If you do not supply the interface keyword, or if you specify **0.0** for the interface no interface filtering occurs and the command captures all interfaces.

 **Important: The interfaces on the rSeries system are capable of very high traffic rates.
 To prevent dropped packets during traffic capture, specify appropriate filters to capture only the intended traffic and reduce the total amount of captured traffic.**